jmanndev/41150-Rover-Project/README.md

 1. `python server_rover.py 10.0.0.2` on ROVER with ROVER IP as argument
 1. `python server_ap.py 123.1.1.1` on AP with AP IP as argument
 1. `source venv/bin/activate` on AP from projects/django-rpi
+1. Add AP IP to Allowed Hosts for Django
+1. Change IP in `direction.py` to point to ROVER
 1. `python manage.py runserver 123.1.1.1:8000` on AP with AP IP as argument with port 8000
 1. Launch `http://123.1.1.1:8000` in internet browser on a laptop